AliSoftware/OHHTTPStubs/README.md

 ## License and Credits

-This project and library has been created by Olivier Halligon (@AliSoftware) and is under the MIT License.
+This project and library has been created by Olivier Halligon (@aligatr on Twitter) and is under the MIT License.

 It has been inspired by [this article from InfiniteLoop.dk](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/).
 I would also like to thank to @kcharwood for its contribution, and everyone who contributed to this project on GitHub.